 Who needs a handover inspection

-A new home inspection is recommended to all New Zealand home owners in the process of building a home, business or project.
+A handover inspection is recommended to all New Zealand home owners in the process of building a home, commercial building or construction project.

 Jim’s Building Inspectors have extensive knowledge about the building products, systems, design methods and the industry standards that are used in New Zealand, together with knowledge of NZ specific factors such as extreme weather and earthquake risk.